jtlapp/electron-affinity/README.md

 exposeMainApi(new UploadApi());
 ```

-However, main may want to call the APIs itself.
+However, the main process may want to call these APIs itself.
 In this case, it's useful to attach them to the `global` variable.
 We might do so as follows:

 ```ts
 // src/backend/apis/main_apis.ts